Universebenzene/benzene-testlay/README.md

 # benzene-overlay
-Universebenzene's own Gentoo overlay.
+Universebenzene's personal Gentoo overlay for testing.

 Including some old software that no longer supported by official portage.

+Some packages will be available in new overlay in the future.

-To add this overlay, just run `layman -o https://raw.githubusercontent.com/Universebenzene/benzene-overlay/master/repositories.xml -f -a benzene-overlay`.
+To add this overlay, just run `layman -o https://raw.githubusercontent.com/Universebenzene/benzene-overlay/master/repositories.xml -f -a benzene-testlay`.

 ### Available packages